Carper's Almanac: We Observed Carp Behavior for Two Years

 Q: Most carp are found in ponds and lakes, when is the lake season for carp?

 A: For the Colorado Front Range, things noticeable switch on by late April.
-Surprisingly each lake woke up at it's own pace, but things get better as April progresses but by the end of the month.
+Surprisingly each lake woke up at it's own pace, but things get better as April progresses by the end of the month.
 This is when carp really move shallow to warm up, feed, and even prepare for spawning.
 Of course for other parts of the country (or world) the exact timing might vary, but one thing to note: April was the first month with minimum daily temperatures climbing above freezing (32F).
 After the initial excitement of spring, summer fishing settles in to consistent activity until September.
 As the season changes, chances seem harder to come by in October.

 Q: When is the best month for chasing carp?